String diagrams for Strictification and Coherence: Coherence Corollary

 \topicsentence{ We can now state and prove Mac Lane's corollary~\cite[p.~169]{CFWM} to the coherence theorem. } Note that whereas this proof of the corollary is just a reformulation of Mac Lane's argument in diagrammatic terms, the previous proof of Theorem \ref{theorem:coherence} differs significantly.

-\topicsentence{ Let us begin with an informal statement of the theorem. } Take a commuting diagram of $\CatW$, for instance the triangle axiom below:
+\topicsentence{ Let us begin with an informal statement of the theorem. } Take a commuting diagram of $\CatW$, for instance the triangle axiom below left \eqref{equation:example-catw-triangle}: \begin{multicols}{2}

-The coherence theorem allows one to `export' this diagram to an arbitrary monoidal category $\CatM$ by replacing each $i^{th}$ occurrence of W in a vertex with some $A_i$ in $\CatM$.
-For instance, let $A$ and $B$ be $\CatM$ objects, then we substitute the first occurrence of $W$ in each vertex for $A$, and the second for $B$, giving us the following commuting diagram in $\CatM$:
+\end{multicols} The coherence theorem allows one to `export' this diagram to an arbitrary monoidal category $\CatM$ by replacing each $i^{th}$ occurrence of W in a vertex with some $A_i$ in $\CatM$.
+For instance, let $A$ and $B$ be $\CatM$ objects, then we substitute the first occurrence of $W$ in each vertex for $A$, and the second for $B$, giving us the following commuting diagram in $\CatM$ on the right \eqref{equation:example-catm-triangle}.

 \begin{remark} The coherence theorem does \textbf{not} say that diagrams in $\CatM$ whose edges are components of natural transformations all commute; only those which correspond to diagrams in $\CatW$.
 Put another way, if we have parallel $\CatM$-arrows $f, g : A \to B$ such that $f, g$ are constructed from associators and unitors, we may not in general conclude that $f = g$. \end{remark}